sparkframework/spark/README.md

 * Asset management should be shipped out of the box.
 * ORMs solve 80% of problems.

+Building a framework is of course a _huge_ project, so there isn't nearly all done.
+This is what works for now:

+* Application generator.
+* Asset Pipeline based on [Pipe](http://github.com/CHH/pipe), with deployment support.
+* Action Controllers with Action and View Helpers built on Traits, and support for multiple templating strategies.
+* Basic framework for generators.
+* Extensible command line utility based on Symfony Console.

 [Silex]: http://silex.sensiolabs.org

 ## Quick Start